zahlabut/LogTool/README.md

 **1) Export ERRORs/WARNINGs from Overcloud logs**

-This mode exports all ERRORs/WARNINGs messages that occurred since given by user timestamp.
+This mode is used to extract all unique ERRORs/WARNINGs messages from Overcloud nodes, that took place some time ago.
+As user you'll be prompted to provide the "Since Time" and debug level that will be used for extraction: Errors or Warnings.
-For example, if something went wrong in the last 10 minutes you'll be able to run the tool for this time period only.
+For example, if something went wrong in the last 10 minutes you'll be able to extract Errors/Warnings messages for this time period only.
-This operation mode generates result file per Overcloud node with "Table of content (Section name --> Line number)",  where you'll find:
+This operation mode generates result directory containing result files per Overcloud node.
+Result file is a simple text file, that is coming compressed (*.gz) in order to reduce time needed for downloading from Overcloud node.
+Note: use "zcat" or any other tool to read/convert compressed file to a regular text file, BTW some of "vi" versions supports reading compressed data, so you can simply try and use "vi" to read the result file content.
+Result file is divided into sections and contains "Table of content" on the bottom.
+**Note:**
+There are two kinds of log files being detected by LogTool on the fly, "Standard" and "Not Standard" logs.
+"Standard" - each log's line has known and defined structure: timestamp, debug level, msg ...
+"Not Standard" - log's structure is unknown, it could be third parties logs for example.
+In "Table of Content" you'll find: "Section name --> Line number" per section, for example:
 1) Raw Data - extracted Errors/Warnings from standard OSP logs since: <Given Timestamp>
+   In this section you'll find all extracted Errors/Warnings messages as is without being modified or changed by LogTool.
+   Actually these messages are the "Raw Data" used by LogTool for "Fuzzy matching" analysis.
-2) Skipped logs - no debug level string (Error, Info, Debug...) has been detected
+2) Skipped logs - no debug level string (Error, Info, Debug...) has been detected LogTool is trying to detect debug level string in log's lines, log file will be skipped if detection fails.
+   Actually, such kind of files are just having *.log file extension, but they are definitely not logs in term of log file definition.
 3) Statistics - Number of Errors/Warnings per standard OSP log since: <Given Timestamp>
+   In this section, you'll find the amount of Errors/Warnings per Standard log file, this may help you to understand what could be potential component, to search for "Root Cause".
-4) Statistics - Unique(Fuzzy Matching per standard OSP log file since: <Given Timestamp>
+4) Statistics - Unique messages, per STANDARD OSP log file since: <Given Timestamp>
+   In this section you'll find the unique Errors/Warnings messages since given by you timestamp.
+   For more details about each one of unique Error/Warning you can always search for the same message in "Raw Data" section.
-5) Statistics - Unique messages per NOT STANDARD log file, since ever
+5) Statistics - Unique messages per NOT STANDARD log file, since ever In this section you'll find the unique messages per not standard log files, unfortunately LogTool cannot handle such log files in the same manner as standard Log files, therefor "Since Time" provided by you on extraction, will be ignored and you'll see all the unique Errors/Warnings messages since ever.

-Result file is created for each Overcloud node and "Statistic sections" are generated in it.
+So the **FIRST THING** you'll have to do, is scrolling down to the bottom of result file, to the "Table of content" and then passing through its sections (use line indexes mentioned in "Table of Content" to jump into relevant section), where: #3 #4 and #5 are most important.

 Follow "Table of content" at the end of the file to get sections' start line indexes.